MattechLab/monalisa/docs/coil_sensitivity_map.rst

    The data has to be stored in ISMRM raw data files.

 The process of extracting the acquisition metadata and the parameters for the generation of the ROI mask can either be done automatically or controlled by the user.
-Which is mode used can be changed by setting the corresponding flag at the start of the `coilSense_from_prescan_rawdata_nonCart_ISMRMRD_script` script.
+The used mode can be changed using the dedicated flag at the start of the `coilSense_from_prescan_rawdata_nonCart_ISMRMRD_script` script.

 .. code-block:: matlab